 Introducing the GDPR

 The General Data Protection Regulation (GDPR) came into force on 25 May 2018.
 It updates the law on data protection, and affects all organisations that control or process personal data.
 That could be customer records, employee data - basically any data that relates to an identifiable natural living person.
-We'll be sharing resources and links to reputable sources of information on this page for HTA members.

 The Information Commissioner's Office (ICO)